 One of the crucial aspects of fitting new windows to such ancient buildings is the window profile.
 Some of the school’s buildings were erected hundreds of years before double glazing became commonplace.
-It would be vulgar to install modern day uPVC double glazing in such auspicious surroundings.
-However, even standard timber windows, even sash windows that have a more traditional look, have double glazing that is patently too thick to fit in with the style of the surroundings.
+It would be vulgar to install uPVC double glazing in such auspicious surroundings.
+However, most timber windows that have a more traditional look, have double glazing that is too thick to fit in with the style of the surroundings.

-Single glazed units are the preferred products for heritage projects.
+Single glazing normally the preferred product for heritage projects.
 Unfortunately ‘old school’ looks come with ‘old school’ performance in terms of heat retention and soundproofing.
 However, with the use of Pilkington SpaciaTM heritage sealed units these problems can be overcome.

 These double glazed units are considerably narrower than other windows – up to 15mm thinner.
 This eliminates the ‘double shadow’ effect that prevents standard units from being used in heritage projects.
 The vacuum gap between the panes of glass makes them highly efficient whilst maintaining, as close as is currently possible, the appearance of an ‘original’ single glazed window.

-We have a detailed post on the Challenges of Replacing Heritage Windows on our blog.
+We have a detailed post to help you find out more about Heritage Windows on our blog.

 Repton School in Derbyshire dates back to 1557 and is based on the grounds and buildings of 12th Century Augustinian Priory.
 The original church was destroyed in 1553 though some fragments remain, most of the structure is from much later.
 All the additions to the site are in keeping with the original buildings, even modern buildings such as the Science Priory added in 2013.
 The whole effect of the school is both traditional and grand, and utterly charming.
 Signs of Roman occupation were uncovered during recent archeological digs.